History of the Community Center Movement

 The BGA began its work galvanizing the community into one entity, celebrating diversity and offering sanctuary.
 By 1977 it was clear that the BGA needed to form a unified community center, and the articles of incorporation were signed on March 28th, 1977 establishing the Gay Community Center of Baltimore (GCCB).

 At first the GCCB survived only through the hard work and self-sacrifice of committed volunteers who provided the Center’s meeting space, operated a switchboard, and distributed a newsletter out of homes and basements.
-The newly established GCCB Health Clinic — later to become Chase Brexton Health Services — shared space with MCC .
-In 1980 however, the GCCB finally found a home at 241 West Chase Street, the building it still owns today.
+The newly established Health Clinic — later to become Chase Brexton Health Services — shared space with MCC.
+In 1980 however, the GCCB finally found a home at 241 West Chase Street.

 Through the next several years the GCCB struggled against bigotry, adversity, and the horrors of AIDS to grow and adapt to meet the ever-changing needs of its community.
-The GCCB newsletter evolved into the Baltimore Gay Paper (BGP) — now known as Gay Life — and moved from a volunteer’s basement into the Chase Street building.
+The GCCB newsletter evolved into the Baltimore Gay Paper (BGP) and later Gay Life and moved from a volunteer’s basement into the Chase Street building.
 The annual Pride celebration involved much of the downtown area through the years, from Charles Plaza, to the 200 block of Chase Street, to Park Avenue, the Wyman Park Dell, to the current locations of Charles and Eager Streets, and Druid Hill Park.